How to create new encryption keys

 If generating a new key using the same encryption algorithm as an existing key, you will see the following warning.

-You can generate up to 20 keys, but additional keys slow down the loading process.
-This is because all emails encrypted by those keys must be decrypted separately.
+You can generate up to 20 keys, but additional keys will slow down Proton Mail slightly.

 Click Continue if you wish to proceed (as a security precaution, you will be asked to sign in again).
 Click Close in the confirmation box.

-Note: The newly generated key will be set as your default key automatically.
+Note: The newly generated key will be set as your primary (default) key automatically.
 However you can change your primary key using the step below.

-5. (optional) If you are creating a new key because you believe your old key might be compromised, or it is obsolete, expand the dropdown menu in the Actions column next to your old key and select Mark obsolete or Mark compromised
+3. (optional) If you are creating a new key because you believe your old key might be compromised, or it is obsolete, expand the dropdown menu in the Actions column next to your old key and select Mark obsolete or Mark compromised.

-However, do not delete your old keys.
+However, even if they are compromised, do not delete your old keys.
 These are still needed to open emails that were encrypted using them.